Aliijjn/MineBlasters/README.md

 ## Map generation examples:

 ### A basic 2x2 map.
-One of it's elements got turned into a wall.
+One of its elements got turned into a wall.
 ```
 0 1
 0 0